leverh/react-bookhub-app/README.md

 3. **react-router:**
 * **Usage:** Used for client-side routing in the application, as seen with **useLocation** and **useParams**.
-* **Justification:** React Router provides seamless navigation between components without refreshing the page, enhancing user experience and performance.
+* **Justification:** React Router provides easy navigation between components without refreshing the page, enhancing user experience and performance.

 4. **react-infinite-scroll-component:**
 * **Usage:** Implemented for loading more data as the user scrolls.